 Some technologies are cumbersome to learn, while others need years of coding experience to really get value from them.
 But Power BI is seriously powerful (yes, it does live up to its name!): Once you’ve learned how the solution works, you’ll be leveraging data and generating game-changing reports for your business, whether you’re a BI expert or in the early stages of your analytics career.

-We think a Power BI certification is essential for your professional growth because:
+We think a Microsoft business intelligence certification (Power BI certification) is essential for your professional growth because:

 - The SaaS has one of the biggest tech companies behind it, and they’ve made it a one-stop-shop for everything BI.
 We might not love clunky Excel, but it’s staying with us.
 Power BI is compatible with Microsoft’s ‘old faithful’, so you can import Excel’s spreadsheets into a system that is a dream to use.
 No need to worry about the loss of data integrity during the import!
 Filter, gather, visualize and share data, all in Power BI’s integrated user interface.
 That gets a big fat ‘thumbs up’ from us!